 A year ago, U.S. auto-safety regulators closed a probe into unintended acceleration by Toyota Motor Corp.
-(TM) vehicles, saying floor mats and sticky accelerator pedals were to blame.
+(TM:US) vehicles, saying floor mats and sticky accelerator pedals were to blame.
 Yesterday, regulators said all cars should have safety features that address acceleration from electronic malfunctions and other causes.

 The National Highway Traffic Safety Administration’s proposed rule, requiring cars and light trucks sold in the U.S. to have so-called brake override features, reflects continuing concerns over the Toyota recalls of more than 10 million vehicles worldwide.